 - Is designed with health and safety in mind

 Britannia Village Primary School uniform consists of:

-- Yellow polo shirt
+- Yellow polo shirt with school logo

-- Royal blue sweatshirt or royal blue cardigan
+- Royal blue sweatshirt with school logo

-- Plain black school shoes or plain black trainers (no high heels)
+- Plain black school shoes or plain black trainers

 - White or black socks or tights (not leggings)